- Home

 Pain relief

-If you have had a flap reconstruction, you will be sore in the area where the muscle and other tissue were taken, as well as in the breast area.
+After any type of operation, you will be given pain medicines to ease your discomfort.
+You will also probably have small tubes (drains) inserted into the operation site to remove excess fluid, and may go home with them.
+If you have had a flap reconstruction, you will be sore in the area where the other tissue and/or muscle were taken, as well as in the breast area.

 Healing problems

 Sometimes the area will not heal well within the first week or so after surgery.
-This can be caused by infection, poor blood supply or problems with an implant.
+This can be caused by infection, poor blood supply or problems with an implant or flap.

 Any infection must be treated to reduce the possibility of further complications.
 If an implant has been used, it might need to be taken out.
 It may be possible to have a new implant put in at a later date.